10 Easy Steps To Restore Order After Thanksgiving – Pros Reveal the Cleaning Checklist to Gently Reclaim Your Home and Banish Holiday Mess

 (Image credit: Lulu and Georgia)

 To change up your cleaning routine, break each room down further into task zones.
-Work around the room from zone by zone (similar to the Ski-Slope organizing method) to ensure you thoroughly clean each area, otherwise, it can be easy to neglect or forget certain tasks.
+Work around the room from zone by zone (similar to the Ski-Slope organizing method) to ensure you thoroughly clean each area; otherwise, it can be easy to neglect or forget certain tasks.

 Cleaning a kitchen is the biggest task after hosting Thanksgiving, so it's probably the best place to begin.
-Work from top to bottom, cleaning cabinet fronts to get rid of kitchen grease and clean a range hood.
+Work from top to bottom, cleaning cabinet fronts to get rid of kitchen grease and clean the range hood.
 Then, clear and clean countertops, stovetops, and ovens.
-Clean dirty dishes, and finish by disposing of expired or unwanted perishables, such as leftovers, vegetables, and garbage to prevent odors or pests.
+Clean dirty dishes, and finish by disposing of expired or unwanted perishables, such as leftovers, vegetables, and garbage, to prevent odors or pests.

 Cleaning a dining room is also key – clean the table, chairs, placemats, and polish any used silverware.

 You can then move on to the areas where your guests gathered, including bathrooms and guest rooms.
 Launder bedding and towels.
 Dust and vacuum each room.
 Don't forget to clean under the furniture.
 Remember, you can split these tasks up over a few days once the kitchen is clear.
-The 'different day, different room' housekeeping schedule is a good way to plan this out.

 'Opt for eco-friendly detergents to keep your linens and upholstery free from damage,' such as this biokleen natural laundry detergent liquid, from Amazon, she adds.